For more information contact:

 Chief Information Officer (CIO)

-The CIO is the University official who is accountable for and is authorized to establish and maintain a University-wide Information Security and Privacy Program, and to authorize publication of the information security and privacy related policies, standards, and guidelines necessary to ensure the confidentiality, integrity, and availability of institutional data and systems.
+The CIO is the WSU official who is accountable for and is authorized to establish, maintain, and enforce a WSU system Information Security and Privacy Program, and to authorize publication of the information security and privacy related policies, standards, and guidelines necessary to ensure the confidentiality, integrity, and availability of institutional data and systems.

 Chief Information Security Officer (CISO)